mgczarnievicz/www-xmas-2022/material/css.md

 CSS means Cascading Stylesheets.
 While HTML defines the structure and semantics of your content, we use CSS for design and layout.

 - Selector: A CSS selector is used to specify the elements to which CSS rules apply.
 - Property: Name for a particular property to which a value is attributed.
 - Value: The value we assign to a property.
 - Declaration: Each pair of property and value is a declaration.

 ![Css Syntax](../img/material/cssSyntax.png)

 Our selector can be:

 - tag: `tagName`
 - class: `.className`
 - id: `#idName`

-## Example:
+## Example

 ```css
 h1 {